 A Gathering.
 Comfort Station, Chicago.
 Curator Oliva Junell 2015

-The sculpture “Pipeline,” is inspired by critical operations of power and property.
+The sculpture Pipeline is inspired by critical operations of power and property.
 This improbable sculpture is made up of household ductwork that forms a pipeline.
-It simulates movement through the frozen lawn of the Comfort Station and builds a “bench” then the pipe snakes down through the concrete into the building and inside the gallery where it comes to a halt: woven, knotted, and bound.
+It simulates movement through the frozen lawn of the Comfort Station and builds a “bench,” then snakes down through the concrete into the building and inside the gallery where it comes to a halt: woven, knotted, and bound.
 The sculpture hovers over the space like a chandelier.
-“Pipeline” grew out of what seems to be years of daily news reports on the Keystone Pipeline.
-Specifically, I became interested in the dissentient actions of individuals, such as the Alberta artist Peter von Tiesenhausen who prevented oil corporations from putting pipeline through his 800-acre property by copyrighting the top six inches of his land as a work of art.
+Pipelinegrew out of what seems to be years of daily news reports on the Keystone Pipeline.
+Specifically, I became interested in the dissentient actions of individuals, such as the Alberta artist Peter von Tiesenhausen who prevented oil corporations from putting a pipeline through his 800-acre property by copyrighting the top six inches of his land as a work of art.